okfn/opendefinition/od/2.1/en/index.markdown

 #### 2.2.3 Share-alike

-The **license** *may* require copies or derivatives of a licensed work to remain under a license the same as or similar to the original.
+The **license** *may* require distributions of the work to remain under the same license or a similar license.

 #### 2.2.4 Notice